wisdom-oss/docs/backend/development/concepts/error-handling.md

 ```

-## Handling a native error
+## Handling a Native Error
 After the basics gave an overview on how errors work in Go, this section will
-now discuss, how do I even handle an error if a function returned one.
+now discuss, how to even handle an error if a function returned one.

 Before the error can be handled, the channels inserted by the middleware need
 to be retrieved in the handler you are about to encounter possible errors in